aryan-0543/Air-Touch/README.md

 Run the script:
 python HandTrackingModule.py

+Position your hand in front of the webcam to control the mouse cursor.

+Use hand gestures to move and click the mouse cursor.

 This Python script utilizes the mediapipe library to perform real-time hand detection and landmark tracking from webcam feed using the cv2 (OpenCV) library.